What is a digital signature?

 “Electronic signatures” and “digital signatures” are often used interchangeably but each term carries a distinct set of defining features and functions.
 The broader category of e-signatures often includes digital signatures, which is a specific type of technology used to implement electronic signatures.

-More specifically, an electronic signature is, like its paper equivalent, a legal concept.
-Its purpose is to capture a person’s intent to be legally bound to an agreement or contract.
+More specifically, an electronic signature is, like its ink equivalent on paper documents, a legal concept.
+Its purpose is to capture a person’s intent to be legally bound to an agreement or contract in the form of a digital document or electronic document and as part of a paperless process.

-A digital signature on the other hand refers to encryption/decryption technology and a subset of an electronic signature.
-Based on public-key cryptography, which generates two keys (public and private) using cryptographic algorithms, digital signatures secure signed documents and allow one to verify the authenticity of a signed record.
+A digital signature, on the other hand, is not a different type of electronic signature.
+It refers to encryption/decryption technology and a subset of an electronic signature.
+Based on public-key cryptography (as opposed to private key), which generates two keys (public and private) using cryptographic mathematical algorithms, digital signatures secure signed documents and allow one to verify the authenticity of a signed record.
 A digital signature alone however is not an e-signature and therefore cannot capture a person’s intent to sign a document.
 When used with an e-signing application, digital signature technology secures the e-signed data.
+The confusion comes when terms like “digital signing” blend the two terms colloquially.

 What's the solution?

 The bottom line is that when looking for a solution to manage your signing processes, it’s important to ensure that it is built on digital signature technology to guarantee the integrity of the document and underlying signatures.
-Without digital signatures, your document-based transactions may not be legally binding, putting you and your organization at risk in the event of a compliance or legal case.
+Without the use of digital signatures, your document-based transactions may not be legally binding, putting you and your organization at risk in the event of a compliance audit or legal case.

 The OneSpan Sign Difference